lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 $$
 </div>

 We can then solve this set of differential equations to obtain the probability distribution of $p_n(t)$.
 Using the same boundary condition, $N(0)=n_0$, we have $p_0(t)=1$ for $n = n_0$ and 0 otherwise.
 Then, we can find the solution to the differential equations 10.9, 10.10, and 10.9.
-The derivation of the solution to this set of differential equations is beyond the scope of this book (but see Kot 2001 for a nice explanation of the mathematics).
-A solution was first obtained by Bailey (1964), but I will use the simpler equivalent form from Foote et al. (1999).
+The derivation of the solution to this set of differential equations is beyond the scope of this book (but see [@Kot2001-va] for a nice explanation of the mathematics).
+A solution was first obtained by Bailey [-@Bailey1964-ka], but I will use the simpler equivalent form from Foote et al. [-@Foote1999-rq].
 For $p_0(t)$ – that is, the probability that the entire lineage has gone extinct at time t – we have:

 (eq.
 10.12)
 <div>